 "a banner, button, or some type of graphic or text on a website meant to prompt a user to click it and continue down a conversion funnel.
-It is an essential part of inbound marketing as well as permission marketing in that it actively strives to convert a user into a lead and later into a customer."
+It is an essential part of inbound marketing as well as permission marketing in that it actively strives to convert a user into a lead and later into a customer."9 or complete a short web-form on your site?

 In simplest terms, what is the "next step" in your sales process that you want your web visitor to take?
-Call, email, or complete a short web-form on your site?
+Call, email,

-$^{^{\}rm 9}$ Excerpt from Wikipedia.
+9 Excerpt from Wikipedia.